Democracy with free elections for a future Iran

 Transitional period

-The sole yardstick and criterion is the free, equal and secret suffrage of the people of Iran.(1)
+The sole yardstick and criterion are the free, equal, and secret suffrage of the people of Iran.
+(1)

-In fact, the motivating spirit of the NCRI Platform, the essence of its adopted plans, and the content of its most important statements and declarations, are in a word summed up in the principle of the people’s sovereignty in place of the sovereignty of the Shah or the mullahs.(2)
+In fact, the motivating spirit of the NCRI platform, the essence of its adopted plans, and the content of its most important statements and declarations, are, in a word, summed up in the principle of the people’s sovereignty in place of the sovereignty of the Shah or the mullahs.
+(2)

 Free elections

-Our constitution is based on freedom, democracy and equality.
+Our constitution is based on freedom, democracy, and equality.
 We are determined to build a free and democratic society.

-A century ago, the Mojahedin of the Constitutional Movement sought to realize “justice, freedom, equality and unity.”
+A century ago, the Mojahedin of the Constitutional Movement sought to realize “justice, freedom, equality, and unity.”
 Afterwards, the great nationalist leader of Iran, Dr. Mohammad Mossadeq, rose up and proclaimed, “The goal is to facilitate the participation of people in all respects and to empower them to run the country’s affairs.”

 We have rejected the ruling tyrannical regime.
 We have rejected a religion based on compulsion and misogyny.
 And we have rejected the Constitution of the Velayat-e faqih.

-Our Constitution is freedom, democracy and equality.
+Our constitution is founded on freedom, democracy and equality

-Our Constitution has not been drafted by the Assembly of Experts, which is a collection of criminals.
+It has not been drafted by the Assembly of Experts, which is a collection of criminals.

-We believe in equal rights for all ethnic groups and religious minorities and a society devoid of torture and executions.(3)
+We believe in equal rights for all ethnic groups and religious minorities and a society free of torture and executions.
+(3)

-We have said since the onset, and we repeat, that as soon as the mullahs hold a free election, provided that it is supervised by the UN, we will immediately accept it and there would be no reason for continuing our resistance.(4)
+We have said from the outset, and we repeat, that as soon as the mullahs hold a free election, provided it is supervised by the UN, we will immediately accept it, and there will be no reason to continue our resistance.
+(4)

-We have time and again declared that we welcome a free election in Iran supervised by the UN or any other competent international agency.(5)
+We have repeatedly declared that we welcome free elections in Iran supervised by the UN or any other competent international agency.
+(5)

 ———————————————–